Ngua Nam Thum: Life

 A historical document, Jinakalamali, says Ngua Nam Thum was a son of Ban Mueang, a king of Sukhothai.

-The Pu Khun Chit Khun Chot Inscription, which describes the lineage of the House of Phra Ruang, lists Ngua Nam Thum after Loe Thai and before Mahathammaracha I (Lue Thai).
-Historians therefore suggested that he was king of Sukhothai after Loe Thai and before Lue Thai.
-Loe Thai was a son of Ram Khamhaeng, the younger brother of Ngua Nam Thum's father, whilst Lue Thai was a son of Loe Thai.
+The Pu Khun Chit Khun Chot Inscription, which describes the lineage of the House of Phra Ruang, lists Ngua Nam Thum after Loe Thai and before Mahathammaracha I (Li Thai).
+Historians therefore suggested that he was king of Sukhothai after Loe Thai and before Li Thai.
+Loe Thai was a son of Ram Khamhaeng, the younger brother of Ngua Nam Thum's father, whilst Li Thai was a son of Loe Thai.

 The year of Ngua Nam Thum's accession to the throne is possibly 1866 BE (1323/24 CE), according to the calculation of Prasoet Na Nakhon.

-It appears from historical sources that Ngua Nam Thum, after becoming king of Sukhothai, appointed Lue Thai as uparaja of Sukhothai (heir to the throne of Sukhothai and ex officio ruler of Si Satchanalai).
+It appears from historical sources that Ngua Nam Thum, after becoming king of Sukhothai, appointed Li Thai as uparaja of Sukhothai (heir to the throne of Sukhothai and ex officio ruler of Si Satchanalai).
 The Wat Pa Mamuang Inscriptions (Inscriptions Nos.
-4–5) say Lue Thai had ruled Si Satchanalai for a total of 22 years before entering the monkhood in 1905 BE (1362/63 CE).
-The year Lue Thai was appointed uparaja is therefore 1883 BE (1340/41 CE).
+4–5) say Li Thai had ruled Si Satchanalai for a total of 22 years before entering the monkhood in 1905 BE (1362/63 CE).
+The year Li Thai was appointed uparaja is therefore 1883 BE (1340/41 CE).

-The Wat Pa Mamuang Inscriptions also say that, in 1890 BE (1347/48 CE), Lue Thai marched his men from Si Satchanalai to the capital Sukhothai and broke into the palace where he "killed all his enemies" before assuming the throne of Sukhothai.
-Prasoet Na Nakhon suggested that Ngua Nam Thum died in that year and would be succeeded to the throne by his son, Lue Thai then staged a coup and took the throne for himself.
+The Wat Pa Mamuang Inscriptions also say that, in 1890 BE (1347/48 CE), Li Thai marched his men from Si Satchanalai to the capital Sukhothai and broke into the palace where he "killed all his enemies" before assuming the throne of Sukhothai.
+Prasoet Na Nakhon suggested that Ngua Nam Thum died in that year and would be succeeded to the throne by his son, then Li Thai staged a coup and took the throne for himself.